 Vrbo traveler service fees

-The fees that apply depend on your payment processing setup and the services used for the reservation.
+The fees that apply depend on your payment processing setup and your commercial agreement with Vrbo.

 Not deducted from your Hospitable payout

-Vrbo requires a valid credit card on file to collect commission charges.
+Vrbo requires a valid payment method on file to bill commissions or subscription fees.

-If you manage listings on behalf of property owners, ensure there is a process in place for handling commission charges.
+If you manage listings on behalf of property owners, ensure there is a process for handling Vrbo invoices.

-Vrbo issues commission invoices monthly rather than charging commission when a guest makes a payment.
+Vrbo issues invoices monthly rather than charging fees when a guest makes a payment.

 According to Vrbo:

-Commission invoices are typically generated during the first week of each month
+Invoices are typically generated during the first week of each month.

 Vrbo monthly commission invoice showing pay-per-booking charges